pubky/hackathon-2025/pubky-live-vote/README.md

 2. Each project’s component scores are normalised to a 0–100 range, the official weights are applied, and tie-ready totals are produced.
 The UI highlights whether the snapshot came from the summary file, raw ballots, or a local preview.
 3. The table updates in place without a page reload, giving organisers and participants a reliable view of standings as ballots from up to 24 voters (and beyond) land during the event.

+## Deploying to GitHub Pages

+A ready-to-use GitHub Actions workflow lives in [`.github/workflows/deploy-pages.yml`](../.github/workflows/deploy-pages.yml).
+It builds the Vite app, packages the static output from `pubky-live-vote/dist`, and publishes it to the repository’s GitHub Pages environment.
+To go live:

+1. Push the workflow to your fork or repository and make sure the default branch is `main` (or update the workflow trigger).
+2. In **Settings → Pages**, select **GitHub Actions** as the source.
+3. Merge to `main` or run the workflow manually from the **Actions** tab.
+The job automatically sets the correct base path so the app works from `https://<username>.github.io/<repo>/` on both desktop and mobile browsers.

+If you need to serve the site from a custom subdirectory, override the `VITE_BASE_PATH` environment variable in the **Build static site** step of the workflow.
+For custom domains, configure the CNAME record in the repository settings after the first deployment completes.

 ## License

 This project is released under the MIT license.
 See [LICENSE](./LICENSE).